mattytrog/FUSEE_SUITE/README.md

 ## Old README and older (basic) versions are [HERE](https://github.com/mattytrog/FUSEE_SUITE/tree/master/Fusee-Suite/Old)

 ## Quick upgrade procedure if coming from earlier version...
+- Make sure your SD is set up as SDSetup does it... bootloader/update.bin present AT LEAST.
+Drag and drop fusee.bin to SD root (its in payloads folder) if desired.
+If you want your own file organisation, you will need to choose your fusee.bin payload(can be anything) and update.bin (again, anything) in the menu of Fusee_UF2.
 - Boot your Switch into either OFW or CFW
 - Get into UF2 mode, by either flexing back cover to activate reset switch TWICE.
 So Press...
 Press...
 Or if you don't have a RESET button, take back off console and touch RESET to GND.
 If running a recent-ish version of Fusee_UF2, there are ways how to enter UF2 mode without taking the back off...
 Look in Old Releases above.
 - Ensure Switch screen is sleeping and switched off - DONT REBOOT!